snwizard/Verilog-IDE/README.md

 # Verilog IDE

 Verilog IDE is an automated Verilog development environment for semiconductor enthusiasts.
-Once the RTL design is ready a single command generates the simulation waveform dump, synthesised netlist and a circuit svg schematic.
+Once the RTL design is ready a single command generates the simulation waveform dump, synthesized netlist and a circuit schematic.
 This project has been tested on macOS, Ubuntu and Windows11(with Ubuntu WSL).

 ## Authors